vintagetrex/Nemesis-Project/README.md

     * format for submissions
       - topic (encrypted with PPE or left unencrypted)
       - file of certain length to be encrypted

+    * PPE encryption protocol for encrypting topics of submited claims

     * 2D array: "timeline of claims submissions" and corresponding advertisements